Christchurch to Queenstown Road Trip: Best Stops and Itinerary

 Twizel (rest stop or overnight stop)

-How long to spend in Twizel: a good rest stop or overnight stop after Mount Cook
+How long to spend in Twizel: A good rest stop or overnight stop after Mount Cook

-The next stop is the town of Twizel, one of the larger towns in the area.
+The next stop is Twizel, one of the larger towns in the area.
 If staying in Tekapo doesn’t appeal to you, this would be your next best option.
-It’s a great gateway stop for Mount Cook and the surrounding area.

 High Country Salmon Farm (stop)

-How long to spend here: 2 hours
+How long to spend here: Two hours

 The High Country Salmon Farm is a unique stop on your drive from Christchurch to Queenstown.
-Honestly… I didn’t think I would find this activity very interesting, but it pleasantly surprised me.

 Here, you can learn about the salmon farming process, try some salmon and even have a go at catching your own fish.
-If you’d like to give this a go, it’s recommended to book your activity in advance

 Omarama (rest stop)

-How long to spend here: an hour or two
+How long to spend here: An hour or two

 Omara Clay Cliffs